flyck/astro-party/README.md

   - [x] Fix Dark Mode corner cases
   - [x] Move from query-params to dynamic routing (astro ssr)
   - [x] Have party ids be uuids instead of an incremental counter (astro db)
-  - [x] Figure out error handling & displaying (htmx)
+  - [x] Figure out basic error handling & displaying (htmx)
+  - [ ] bug: view transitions dont update assignee with my data-flow modals (is my approach wrong?)
   - [ ] Clean up dangling ids, make sure code is easy to understand and not too losely coupled.
+    - look into data flow in raw js / outside out react without the ID mess
   - [ ] How to display toast messages caused by a Modal?
     - [ ] Fix deleting of an participant which still has tasks assigned
   - [ ] Recover the lost types in the utils function (zod)
 - In general
   - [ ] Check that .astro backend sites wont expose secrets (astro ssr)
-  - [ ] View transition for fancy slide-in of the whole menu
+  - [x] View transitions (+for fancy slide-in of the whole menu+)
   - [x] Make the html easier to read by introducing views / encapsulation
   - [x] Have a decent 404 page
+  - [x] Biome linting

 Later Releases:
 - Layout